Presidential Initiative on Combating Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud

-Following a review of input from key stakeholders, the Task Force released its recommendations on December 18, 2014.
-The Task Force requested comments from key stakeholders and interest groups to advise on how to most effectively implement the proposed recommendations.
-The public comment period began December 18, 2014 and closed on January 20, 2015.
+Following a review of input from stakeholders, the Task Force released its recommendations on December 18, 2014.
+The Task Force requested comments from stakeholders and interest groups to advise on how to most effectively implement the proposed recommendations.
+This public comment period began December 18, 2014 and closed on January 20, 2015.
 The proposed recommendations can be accessed through the Federal Register Notice and a PDF of the recommendations can be found here.

 The public engagement process also included 4 public meetings with Task Force representatives.
 Transcripts of these meetings (2 conference calls and 2 in-person meetings) can be accessed below.
 The presentation provided at all four public meetings can be accessed here.